 The Association for Talent Development (ATD) study, Models for Excellence, also listed the following roles that trainers typically perform:

 Unfortunately, the only role that is not listed in the ASTD study is that of a "Leader."
 Trainers perform the role of leader by setting the proper example of professionalism not only in the classroom, but in the workplace as well.

 According to ANSI Z490.1-2016, trainers should be "competent" in developing and implementing the various elements of a safety training program.
 Trainers can gain competency by achieving an appropriate level of technical knowledge, skills, and abilities in the subjects they teach.
 They can gain these skills through training, continuing education and, of course, on the job experience.

-Trainers should be competent in effective safety training delivery techniques and methods that are appropriate to employee learning preferences.
+Trainers should be "competent" in developing and implementing the various elements of a safety training program.
 They should be able to apply adult learning principles appropriate to the target audience and the learning objectives.